This Handbook contains everything you need to know about this epic Secret Compass expedition to Venezuela.

 Expedition Grading: 270°.

-Daily activity: trek up to eight hours a day.
-Abseil for at least two long days and approximately 23 pitches.
+Daily activity: trek up to eight hours a day on tricky terrain.
+Abseil for at least two long days on over 750m of abseiling.

 Terrain: very varied.
 Deep jungles, marshy swamps and very steep paths.
 You’ll ascend with the aid of fixed ropes and using scrambling techniques.

-Abseiling: off sheer vertical cliffs, and at times over overhangs with no wall at all through up to 23 pitches.
+Abseiling: off sheer vertical cliffs, and at times over overhangs with no wall at all on over 750m of abseiling on 12/13 rope lengths.
 See below for more on the abseil prerequisites for this team.

-If you have no prior experience this is not a problem as you have time to learn these techniques prior to the trip.
-Find a local climbing wall that can run bespoke training sessions to teach you these required skills.
+If you have no prior experience this is not a problem as you may still have time to learn these techniques prior to the trip.
+Find a local climbing instructor that can run bespoke training sessions to teach you these required skills.

 On arrival, you’ll need to be able to do the following.